-On 23 November 2016, the European Commission published a comprehensive package of reforms to further strengthen the resilience of EU banking sector.
-The reforms implement many of the remaining parts of Basel III in the EU, as well as addressing issues identified with current prudential requirements.
-The European Commission introduced amendments to existing legislation in the form of the Capital Requirements Directive ("CRD V"), Capital Requirements Regulation ("CRR II"), Bank Recovery and Resolution Directive ("BRRD II") and Single Resolution Mechanism Regulation ("SRMR").
-These updates entered into force in June 2019 with the majority of changes being introduced two years later in June 2021.
-Among other things these proposed changes include the introduction of binding minimum leverage and net stable funding ratios, changes to the calculations for counterparty credit risk of derivatives, a tightening of large exposure limits, introduction of new reporting requirements for market risk and the introduction of a new EU intermediate parent undertaking requirement.
-These reforms are generally expected to lead to an increase in local capital and liquidity requirements and increased costs of compliance.
-The Company has a Regulatory change program which is managing the transition through to June 2021.
+In November 2016, the European Commission published a comprehensive package of reforms to further strengthen the resilience of the EU banking sector.
+The reforms implement many of the remaining parts of Basel III in the EU as well as addressing issues identified with the current prudential requirements.
+The European Commission introduced amendments to existing legislation particularly in the form of the Capital Requirements Directive ("CRD V") and the Capital Requirements Regulation ("CRR II") which entered into force in June 2019 with the majority of changes being introduced two years later in June 2021.
+Among other things, these proposed changes include the introduction of a binding minimum net stable funding ratio, changes to the capital calculations for counterparty credit risk of derivatives and a tightening of large exposure limits.
+Post Brexit, HMT and the PRA have onshored those elements of the CRD IV/CRD V and CRR/CRRII which were already in force prior to January 2021 and subsequently in February 2021, HMT consulted on adoption of the same set of Basel III standards which are being adopted in the EU from June 2021 alongside the PRA which published Consultation Paper 5/21 - Implementation of Basel Standards.
+This was followed by final draft rules in PRA Policy Statement 17/21 in July 2021 which are due to become effective from 1 Jan 2022.
+Further, in July 2021, the PRA has also published CP14/21 proposing the introduction of a binding minimum leverage ratio for firms with an updated calculation effective from 1 Jan 2022 and for firms with at least £10bn of non-UK assets a binding minimum ratio of 3.25% effective from 1 Jan 2023.
+The Company has a Regulatory change program which is managing the implementation of these changes.